microsoft/Azure-Kinect-Sensor-SDK/docs/testing.md

 ### Firmware Tests

 Firmware tests are used to validate new firmware drops.
-Firmware tests are built using the GoogleTest framework.
+Firmware tests are built using the Google Test framework.
 After compiling, firmware tests can be run using "bin\firmware_fw.exe -ff \<factory firmware\> -lf \<lkg firmware\>
 -tf \<test firmware\> -cf \<candidate firmware\>" in the build directory.